 The national study called ‘PANORAMIC’ is recruiting people in the UK.
-The study is on the drugs molnupiravir and Paxlovid.
+The study is on antiviral drugs.
 GP hubs are working with the researchers to get people for the study.
-If you qualify for the study, you will be able to take molnupiravir at home.
+If you qualify for the study, you will be able to take an antiviral drug at home.

 To take part in the study, you must:

 - have a positive PCR or lateral flow test